PratapMalladi/Information-Retrieval-using-NLP/README.md

 # Information-Retrieval-using-NLP

 Project on Information Retrieval using NLP

+Information retrieval (IR) may be defined as a software program that deals with the organization, storage, retrieval and evaluation of information from document repositories particularly textual information.
+The system assists users in finding the information they require but it does not explicitly return the answers of the questions.
+It informs the existence and location of documents that might consist of the required information.

 Business Objective:
-Based on the text question, NLP algorithm should retrieve 5 most relevant responses from the corpus with rankings (Probabilities)
+Based on the text question, NLP algorithm should retrieve 5 most relevant responses from the corpus with rankings (Probabilities).

+Objective of the project is how one can use natural language processing to extract keywords (aspects) from a product review.
+The idea is to essentially try to replicate what Online Market Place firms does with its reviews.

+For example from reviews of a given product, Online Market place, extracts key-words and then allows users to search comments by these key-words.
+NLP, is an attempt to make a computer understand human language.
+Computers can easily understand programming languages.

 Data Set Details:
-qa_Electronics.json

 Acceptance criteria:

 An interface to which takes text as input, in the backend NLP algorithm retrieveval and retrieves 5 most relevant responses from the corpus with rankings.

-Milestones:
-65 days to complete the Project
+Milestones:  65 days to complete the Project

-Milestone	Duration
+#Milestone	Duration:-

-Kick off and Business Objective discussion	1 day
+Kick off and Business Objective discussion

-Data set Details	1 Week – 1 ½ week
+Data set Details

-EDA	2 Weeks – 2 ½ week
+EDA

-Model Building	1 Week – 1 ½ week
+Model Building

-Model Evaluation	1 week
+Model Evaluation

-Feedback Deployment	1 Week
+Feedback Deployment

-Final presentation	1 day
+Final presentation

 Protocols:

 1)	All participants should adhere to agreed timelines and timelines will not be extended
 2)	All the documentation – Final presentation and R/python code to be submitted before the final presentation day
 3)	All the participants must attend review meetings